How to Reduce Stress

 Buy more time

-If you never seem to have enough time, start outsourcing the mundane tasks that zap your time and energy.
-Get a cleaner, get a tutor to help your kids with their homework, find kids in your neighbourhood who want to earn some pocket money and get them to do your gardening, wash the car and any other task you don’t enjoy.
+Other ways to buy more time might include finding kids in your neighborhood who want to earn some pocket money.
+You could get them to do your gardening, wash the car and do any other task you don’t enjoy.